alex137/health-hub-registry/deck/health-hub-registry-deck.marp.md

 This is a policy decision, not a protocol requirement.

 ---

+<a id="technical-appendix"></a>

+# Appendix: Technical Appendix

+Detailed protocol and implementation slides.

+(Everything below is optional reading for implementers.)

+---
 <a id="protocol-assumptions"></a>

 # Appendix: Protocol Assumptions

 - All system-to-system communication uses **HTTPS + mTLS**.
 - Participants are authorized by **certificate Policy OIDs**.
-- Control plane: **SyncURL** (routing, approvals, endpoint manifests).
+- Control plane: **STP** (routing, approvals, endpoint manifests).
 - Data plane: **FHIR** (records/benefits/subscriptions) + **Direct**.
-- Hubs subscribe promptly to newly discovered provider endpoints.
+- Providers promptly STP notify newly discovered approved hub user urls.
 - Missing payer endpoints or outages are not revocations; prior status remains authoritative until explicit update.

 ---